Classical guitar: Vihuela

+Baroque guitar

+Baroque guitars were frequently ornate with detailed inlays or papier-mache cones in the sound holes.
+In order to be played in different temperaments, frets were often also made of gut and could be repositioned.

 "Early romantic guitar" or "Guitar during the Classical music era"

 The earliest extant six-string guitar is believed to have been built in 1779 by Gaetano Vinaccia (1759 – after 1831) in Naples, Italy; however, the date on the label is a little ambiguous.
 The Vinaccia family of luthiers is known for developing the mandolin.
 This guitar has been examined and does not show tell-tale signs of modifications from a double-course guitar.

 The authenticity of guitars allegedly produced before the 1790s is often in question.
 This also corresponds to when Moretti's 6-string method appeared, in 1792.